dotnet/coreclr/Documentation/project-docs/linux-performance-tracing.md

 When a performance problem is encountered on Linux, these instructions can be used to gather detailed information about what was happening on the machine at the time of the performance problem.

 # EventPipe and dotnet-trace (.NET Core 3.0 Preview 5 or later)
 EventPipe is a new cross-platform tracing mechanism we built into the runtime from .NET Core 3.0.
-It works the same across all platforms we support (Windows, macOS, and Linux), and we have built various diagnostics tool on top of it. dotnet-trace is a dotnet CLI tool that allows you to trace your .NET application using EventPipe.
+It works the same across all platforms we support (Windows, macOS, and Linux), and we have built various diagnostics tools on top of it. dotnet-trace is a dotnet CLI tool that allows you to trace your .NET application using EventPipe.
 To read more about how to use dotnet-trace, please refer to https://github.com/dotnet/diagnostics/blob/master/documentation/dotnet-trace-instructions.md.

 # LTTng and PerfCollect (.NET Core 2.1 or later)